uguraksoyca/uguraksoyca/README.md

 **What I'm Focusing on**

-Currently creating projects with Python and Tableau.
+Currently creating projects with Python - (Machine Learning and Regression Models).

 - 💬 Ask me about anything related to SQL and Excel